 What is the Pupil Premium?

 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
-Therefore we reserve the right to allocate this Pupil Premium funding to support any pupil or groups of pupils that we have identified.
+Therefore we use this funding to support any pupil or groups of pupils that we have identified.
 We aim to ensure that every child at Churchfield has the same opportunities to grow, achieve & shine.

 Who is Eligible?

 ✓ Pupils eligible for income-based Free School Meals (FSM) or those have have been in the last 6 years